Part one of my blog discussed why researching your audience is crucial for a powerful presentation.

 Now is your opportunity to help formulate this need into the mind of each member of your audience.
 They should be picturing what you picture, seeing the solution you see, and creating a visual imprint in their mind.
 Your vision should be thorough, clear, and realistic.

 Call to Action

 This is the summary section of your presentation.
 Take a few moments to restate the main idea and summarize your key points.
 Clearly describe the call to action you want from your audience.
 What message, attitude change, or result do you want from your audience after they leave your presentation?

 Close your presentation with a memorable statement to drive the interest of your audience.
-Ensure they leave wanting more, educated on your message, and motivated for action.
+Ensure they leave wanting more, are educated on your message, and are motivated to action.

 If this post has you curious and you’d like to learn more, I offer a variety of online training programs, live corporate training workshops, blended learning bundles, EI retreats, EQ assessments, and coaching packages.